Thousands of News & Media organizations use GroupTweet to improve their Twitter engagement and efficiency – you should too.

 — FOX News Radio (@foxnewsradio) April 11, 2013

 You can now source content from your employees that are already out there Tweeting.
 Better yet, your social media manager no longer needs to constantly monitor and manually retweet the feeds of all your various journalists.
-Genius!
+A huge time saver.

 New York Post Using GroupTweet to Share Photos